Kermit Roosevelt III: Reception of novels

-His second novel, Allegiance, published in 2015, was a Harper Lee Prize finalist.
+Roosevelt's second novel, Allegiance, published in 2015, was a Harper Lee Prize finalist.
 It received favorable reviews in The Wall Street Journal ("well worth reading") and The Richmond Times-Dispatch ("splendid, troubling, and authoritative") and a starred review from Publishers Weekly.
-Based on actual events, the story examines U.S. national security policies during World War II, focusing on President Franklin D. Roosevelt's executive order 9066, which authorized the internment of Japanese Americans.
-Roosevelt studied court documents and personal diaries of key political figures, including Supreme Court Justice Hugo Black, J. Edgar Hoover, Felix Frankfurter, and Francis Biddle, to accurately portray the circumstances and motivations behind the decisions that led to the internment.
-Allegiance recaptures the legal debates within the US government, including the Supreme Court cases Hirabayashi v.
-United States and Korematsu v.
-United States, and explores the moral issues surrounding U.S. national security policies.
+The story examines U.S. national security policies during World War II, focusing on President Franklin D. Roosevelt's Executive Order 9066, which authorized the internment of Japanese Americans.